 Season the Roasted Sweet Potato Wedges

-Before you put these wedges in the oven, you will want season them well.
+Before you put these wedges in the oven, you will want to season them well.
 My favorite spice combination to use on these sweet potato wedges are chili, cumin, and salt.
 If you’re not really into those spices or are looking for something more simplistic, these would be perfect with just a little sprinkle of sea salt or even some light Italian seasoning.

 Once you’ve decided which seasoning you want to use, lightly drizzle the potatoes with some olive and sprinkle in your spices.
 I would recommend pouring the olive oil first so you are not “wiping” off the seasoning.